Feisty-Dinosaurs/Text-Encryptor/README.md

 # Secret-Messenger
-A computer application to send and receive messages with encryption so that it can't be spied by any stranger during transmission media over internet.
+A computer application to send and receive messages with cipher encryption so that it can't be spied by any stranger during transmission media over internet.

 Supported in Python 3.6